The ultimate guide to deploying your node app on Linux

 sudo apt-get update

-yarn's inbuilt yark.lock files ensures that your dependencies - specifically your dependencies dependencies - remain the same.
-So the package versions you use on your developer machine are the same as what ends up on the server. yarn.lock is automatically updated when you add a dependency, so just commit the yarn.lock file.
+npm's package-lock.json ensures that your dependencies - specifically your dependencies' dependencies - remain the same.
+So the package versions you use on your developer machine are the same as what ends up on the server. package-lock.json is automatically updated when you install or update dependencies, so just commit the package-lock.json file.

 Setup git